MaterializeInc/materialize/doc/developer/design/20220413_cluster_replica.md

 The `SIZE` and `REMOTE` options must not be specified together.

 The `AVAILABILITY ZONE` option is new.
-The set of allowable availability zones will be determined by a new `--allow-availability-zone=AZ` command line option.
+The set of allowable availability zones will be determined by a new `--availability-zone=AZ` command line option.
 If no availability zone is specified explicitly, and at least one availability zone is available, Materialize should automatically assign the availability zone with the least existing replicas.